florencered/movie_website/README.md

-# Getting Started with Geeky Noob Movie Web App
+# Getting Started with Geeky Noob Movies

 Find all the required information about your favourite movie here🙌!!Millions of movies, TV shows and web series to discover.
 Explore now!!!!!😁😎
 ## About